 The NRC has concluded that information regarding the reason for the violation, the corrective actions taken and planned to correct the violation and prevent recurrence, and the date when full compliance was achieved, is already adequately addressed on the docket in Inspection Report No. 03000001/2005-001(DNMS) and your June 27 and July 18, 2005, letters.
 Therefore, you are not required to respond to this letter unless the description in your response does not accurately reflect your corrective actions or your position.
 In that case, or if you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.

 If you disagree with this enforcement action, you may request alternative dispute resolution (ADR) with the NRC in an attempt to resolve this issue.
 Alternative dispute resolution is a general term encompassing various techniques for resolving conflict outside of court using a neutral third party.
 The technique that the NRC has decided to employ during a pilot program which is now in effect is mediation.
-Additional information concerning the NRC's pilot program is described in the enclosed brochure (NUREG/BR-0317) and can be obtained at http://www.nrc.gov/ about-nrc/regulatory/enforcement/adr.html.
+Additional information can be found on the Alternative Dispute Resolution (ADR) Program's web page.
 The Institute on Conflict Resolution (ICR) at Cornell University has agreed to facilitate the NRC's program as an intake neutral.
 Please contact ICR at 877-733-9415 within 10 days of the date of this letter if you are interested in pursing resolution of this issue through ADR.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and its enclosure, will be made available electronically for public inspection in the NRC Public Document Room or from the NRC’s document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and its enclosure, will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response, if you choose to respond, should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Please contact John Madera, Chief, Materials Inspection Branch at telephone number (630) 829-9834 if you have any questions.